Blue018Phoenix/Source-2-SDK/README.md

 # Source 2 SDK
 A bare-bones version of Source 2, Includes all needed assets to use the editors and such, no missing shaders

 NOTE: This uses the Steam Tours build of Source 2!
-This version is very outdated compared to HL:ALYX, Apeture Desk Job and S&BOX's version of Source 2
+This version is a lot older compared to HL:ALYX, Apeture Desk Job and S&BOX's version of Source 2

 WIP: